tracespace/tracespace/packages/fixtures/README.md

 ### gerber filenames

 `gerber-filenames.json` is a JSON file with a collection of example Gerber / drill filenames along with what PCB layer type they represent organized by CAD package.
-This fixture is primarily used to test `whats-that-gerber`.
+This fixture is primarily used to test `@tracespace/identify-layers`.

 ```js
 const {gerberFilenames} = require('@tracespace/fixtures')